Sardhendu/PropertyClassification/README.md

 #  Property Classification

-A real-estate business needs to keep track of the state of all the residential/commecial properties in a targeted area.
+Assessing the current status of a property is a major building block for any market value analysis.
 Ideally one would have to send a property-inspector to analyse a property in a timely basis.
 With growing properties in the United States this task becomes banal and expensive.
 Ideally, only 5-10% of all the property may need an on-site inspection, rest 90% of the properties simply add up to the expense.
 In this project we aim to programatcally find these 5-10% of the properties that may need invidual inspection.
 Doing so we cut inspection cost by 70-80%.

 While there are many advance usecases that needs to be met for a complete inspection profiling, in this project we aim to cover the most basic use case.
-Here we simply aim to find if there is an existing property in the given address.

-Use Case:
-1. Find whether a property was demolished from the last time it was inspected
-2. Find whether a property is constructed on a previously vacant land.
+We use deep learning models to classify images of properties local to the state of Illinois into two categories suggesting if it is occupied or otherwise.

+An ensemble model is built over the output probabilities of three neural networks trained over three types of images of the properties, namely the aerial view, streetside view and an overlaid (combinatorial aerial - OpenStreetMap) view.
+The overall accuracy achieved by the best model is 95% with an accuracy of 96% in identifying land properties.

 ## Data availability
 * Assessor Image: Property images are collected manually once in 5-9 years.
 We are given a list of accessor image to use for the project.
-While accessor images are a great source they cannot be trustested.
-Below are some of the reasons

-1. They are 5-9 years old
-2. Poor coverage
-3. Building's sometimes are occluded with trees and other property artifacts.
-4. Expensive to collect.
-5. Human annotation can't be trusted entirely

 ### External Data Collection and Preparation:
 Inorder to increase coverage with more latest data we would need to have access to other data providers.
 Satellite, Aerial, streetside images from google maps and bing maps are updated every 6 month -2 years and have high coverage.
 A model would be more reliable in these images.